frc5024/webdocs/docs/ds.md

  - [DS -> FMS](https://frcture.readthedocs.io/en/latest/driverstation/ds_to_fms.html)
  - [FMS -> DS](https://frcture.readthedocs.io/en/latest/driverstation/fms_to_ds.html)

+## The "Secret DS protocol"
+There is a protocol built into the driverstation that is used by gradleRIO and NetowrkTables to find the robot's ip address.
+To read this data, open a TCP connection to `localhost` on port `1742` on a computer running driverstation.
+A JSON string will be returned containing the magical data!

 <!-- Global site tag (gtag.js) - Google Analytics -->
 <script async src="https://www.googletagmanager.com/gtag/js?id=UA-139497732-2"></script>
 <script>